la2050/archive/_projects/2015/high-school-cpr-training.md

   Our major partner is the Los Angeles Unified School District (LAUSD), and they are also the beneficiary of the program.
 The LAFD Foundation will receive the funding, and LAUSD high school health classes will receive the services.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |- Costs are projected just under $100,000 for the first year.
-   Many of the costs in the budget are start-up costs for the first year of the project.
-Expenses will go down in the second year.

-   Additional costs are being covered by the Los Angeles Fire Department.
-They are paying salaries and benefits of the coordinator and trainers.
-They are providing two vans, fuel, and maintenance to transport the trainers and equipment.

-   Because the department is short on vehicles, we will be looking for a donation of two new or late-model vans, but will be supported by LAFD in the interim.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Laptop computers (2) $6079
-   Wireless mouse (2) 134
-   iPads (2) 1399
-   Apple TVs (2) 140
-   Projectors (2) 1099
-   Portable PA system (2) 1099
-   Manequins (500) 42,500
-   CPR training mats (500) 2496
-   Portable screens 6239
-   Total materials 61,190
-   sales tax 5813
-   CPR promotional video 15,000
-   promotional/educational
-    materials 10,000
-   TOTAL budget 92,000
 How do you plan to scale the success of your proposal?: >- With the success of this program, we envision working with other regional and city fire departments and non-profit organizations such as the Red Cross and